-Lytics is a customer data platform designed specifically for marketers.
+Lytics is a customer data and marketing analytics platform designed specifically for marketers.
 Its features include campaign performance measurement, data collection, customer segmentation, custom prediction, and more.
 In this article, we cover Lytics reviews.
 Ready to get started?
 Request a demo.

 The Lytics pricing details cover two packages: Orchestration and Optimization.
 It also offers services and add-ons, such as IP whitelisting and alerting among others.
 Its rates are not published on its website, and interested users may contact them to obtain its prices.
 Similar software have monthly fees that range from $70 to $749 depending on the features included.

 Ready to get started with Lytics?
 Request a demo.

 Users who gave Lytics a positive review like that it is easy to navigate for marketers of all levels.
 Most others commended its support team for their quick and useful responses, enabling users to maximize their use of its platform to reach their goals.

 One user who gave Lytics a positive review on G2 mentioned that he appreciates that it provides comprehensive data in an intuitive platform.
 He added that its support team provided suggestions and platform guidance and helped them attain an additional $5,000 in revenue.

 Summary of Negative Lytics Reviews

 As of the date this article was written (June 20, 2019), there are no up-to-date negative Lytics reviews available online.
 If you are a past or current Lytics customer, leave a review to help others who are deciding whether or not to use the software.

 Check out the list below of some of Lytics’s features: